rwtodd/rwtodd.github.io/_posts/2020/2020-05-19-onenote-outlines.md

 ![example list screenshot](/assets/2020/08/example-list.png)

 I guess that's better than nothing, but *features should be discoverable*!
-I'm glad Microsoft has decided to keep working on *OneNote2016* after all.
+I'm glad Microsoft has decided to keep working on *OneNote 2016* after all.
 They need to drop the toy platform and focus on what worked.
 The PC didn't change when mobile hit--right or wrong-- so it doesn't need a dumbed-down mobile interface.
 Most power users still spend a lot of time in a TTY emulator, and they like it that way.
 Let's just refine what was there.
 At the end of the